Jul 18 2025

 Supreme Court

-Avicola Las Margaritas, S.A. filed a summary proceeding for abuse of rights against Lisa, S.A., alleging excess and bad faith in the exercise of the right of action.
-The claim was based on Lisa's filing of lawsuits, amparos, and criminal complaints in Guatemala, the United States, and Panama, which Avicola characterized as abusive exercise of shareholder rights.
+Avicola Las Margaritas, S.A. filed a summary proceeding for abuse of rights against Lisa, S.A., alleging excess and bad faith in Lisa's exercise of its right of action.
+The claim rested on Lisa's filing of lawsuits, amparos, and criminal complaints in Guatemala, the United States, and Panama, conduct that Avicola characterized as an abusive exercise of Lisa's rights in connection with its status as a shareholder.

-The Eighth Multi-Judge Civil Court of First Instance ruled on February 7, 2024, sustaining Lisa's peremptory exceptions (failure to meet the prerequisites of abuse of rights, lack of standing in the plaintiff, and lack of standing in the defendant) and dismissing the lawsuit.
+On February 7, 2024, the Eighth Multi-Judge Civil Court of First Instance (Judge B) issued the <doc id="gua-01044-2022-00409-2024-02-07-a" />, sustaining Lisa's peremptory exceptions (failure to meet the prerequisites of abuse of rights, lack of standing in the plaintiff, and lack of standing in the defendant) and dismissing the lawsuit.
 Both parties were exempted from costs.
-The Fifth Civil and Commercial Court of Appeals affirmed the first-instance ruling in full on June 10, 2024, concluding that the documentary evidence offered by Avicola was neither suitable nor sufficient to demonstrate the alleged abuse.
+Avicola appealed, and the Fifth Civil and Commercial Court of Appeals affirmed the first-instance ruling in full on June 10, 2024, concluding that the documentary evidence offered by Avicola was neither suitable nor sufficient to demonstrate the alleged abuse.

 Avicola Las Margaritas filed cassation on substantive grounds, invoking two sub-grounds under Article 621(2) of the Code of Civil and Commercial Procedure: error of law in the appreciation of evidence and error of fact in the appreciation of evidence.